leomeinel/arch-install/README.md

 ## Installation

-Make sure that any raid arrays and encryptions are removed before continuing!
+Make sure that any raid arrays, encryptions and partitions are removed before continuing!

 ```
 pacman -Sy git